 - The Owner-Operator: It’s possible to run a trucking business with just you, a few drivers, and a massive fleet of your trucks.
 This role can give you $100,000 per year.

-If you are planning to become a truck driver, you may be wondering about the potential income from the job in the first place.
+If you are planning to become a truck driver, you may be wondering about the potential truck driver income from the job in the first place.
 More importantly, you would want to know how much you can make initially.
-While the actual figures may vary according to where you work and the nature of the work, standard statistics show that a truck driver earns somewhere between $0.28 and $0.42 per mile.
+While the actual figures may vary according to where you work and the nature of the work, standard statistics show that a truck driver earns between $0.28 and $0.42 per mile.

 These rates will increase if you have enough experience and certifications in the area.
 Because the trucking industry is growing, there is an increasing demand for top-of-the-class truck drivers.
-Based on the primary rates, you can earn a decent amount depending on how many miles you can ride every week.
-At least, you can expect to make around $560 per week, given that you can drive for 2,000 miles.
+Based on the primary rates, you can earn a decent amount depending on how many miles you can ride weekly.
+At least, you can expect to make around $560 per week, given that you can drive 2,000 miles.

 So How Much Do Truck Drivers Make?

-The trucking industry continues to grow and becomes healthy, especially now with the explosion of online shopping.
+The trucking industry continues to grow and become healthy, especially with the explosion of online shopping.
 Yes, during the startup year, the truck driver’s salary might be less, but once they gain years of experience, they will earn a respectable amount from this job.
-Hopefully, it’s easy for you now to see and realize the benefits of entering the professional truck driving industry.
+Now that you know how much truck drivers make per year, hopefully, it’s easy to see the benefits of entering the professional truck driving industry.